thunderbird/thunderbird-android/docs/contributing/code-quality-guide.md

 ## 🧪 Testing

 Comprehensive testing is a critical aspect of code quality.
-The project uses a multi-layered testing approach:

-- **Unit Tests**: Test individual components in isolation
-- **Integration Tests**: Test interactions between components
-- **UI Tests**: Test the UI behavior and user flows

-See [Testing Guide](testing-guide.md) for more details.

-### Testing Best Practices
+Key expectations:

-- Write tests for all new code
+- Write tests for new/changed code
+- Use meaningful, deterministic tests
-- Follow the **Arrange-Act-Assert** pattern in tests
+- Follow Arrange–Act–Assert pattern
-- Use descriptive test names that clearly indicate what is being tested
-- Prefer fake implementations over mocks for better test reliability
-- Keep tests independent (no global state)
-- Cover edge cases and error paths
-- Maintain a high test coverage
+- Maintain high coverage

+👉 See [Testing Guide](testing-guide.md) for frameworks, patterns, and CI coverage rules.

 ## 🔄 Continuous Integration